 -- I loved what Daniel said about feeling like he was in the middle of the existential play, No Exit.
 "Hell is other people."

 -- Daniel got a letter.
 Who was it from?
 Let it be Tawney.

--- In this week's hair report, Daniel is much hairier than we left him last season.
-It looks good on him, though.
+-- In this week's hair report, Daniel was much hairier than we left him last season.
+It looked good on him, though.